 In my opinion, the best option is with the car, either own or rented.
 Since the country is not very large and has plenty of places to visit, I think it would be ideal to have a car so you can stop and spend the time you want and wherever you want.

 Overall, you must know that the Plitvice Lakes is just halfway between the capital Zagreb and Zadar city, about an hour and a half from each of them.
 The price for one hour of parking in the National Park is 7 kuna (≅ 4.5 RON).

 If the car is not an option for you, then you can opt for a bus trip or an organized group.
 Find here an option.

-- Of all the 8 national parks in the country, Jezera is the largest and the oldest, with an area of approximately 300 square kilometers.
+- Of all the 8 national parks in the country, Plitvice Lakes National Park is the largest and the oldest, with an area of approximately 300 square kilometers.
 It was declared a National Park in 1949.

 - Being one of the most beautiful places in Europe and perhaps even in the world, in 1979 it gained a well-deserved position on the UNESCO World Heritage List.

 - Gorgeous landscape, lakes, and waterfalls are not the only things you can admire coming here.
-The entire National Park hosts over 1,200 species of plants, including some orchids, 321 butterflies, 161 bird species, 21 bat species and even brown bears.
+The entire Plitvice Lakes hosts over 1,200 species of plants, including some orchids, 321 butterflies, 161 bird species, 21 bat species, and even brown bears.
 Fortunately, I was lucky enough to not encounter any.

 - Lakes change color, due to vegetation, calcareous rocks, and weather phenomena, ranging from emerald green and turquoise shades to shades of gray.
 At least 50: D

-- Plitvice Jezera also hosted several cinematic productions.
+- Plitvice Lakes also hosted several cinematic productions.
 The most famous of them is Winnetou, after the story written by Karl May.